 One of my pieces from my year at Chippendale, the ‘Mavis’ cabinet, was selected by Richard DeMarco to be part of his exhibition of 6 pieces by up-and-coming furniture designer/makers at the Scottish Parliament in June 2015.

-I subsequently set up my own furniture making business, Morris of Portobello and work from my studio at Edinburgh Open Workshop in Leith, after developers put paid to my first workshop in Portobello in the summer of last year.Contact the maker
+I subsequently set up my own furniture making business, Morris of Portobello and work from my studio at Albion Road Business Centre in Leith, after developers put paid to my first workshop in Portobello.Contact the maker